Blaine Robison, M.A.

 Lilies: Grk. krinon, which may mean flower or lily.
 It isn’t really clear what flower Yeshua was talking about.
 Various nominations have been made including the autumn crocus, Turk’s cap lily, scarlet poppies, anemone, or gladiolus.
 He may have just been referring to all the beautiful blooms that adorn the fields of Galilee.

 Four, flowers are very short-lived, but God does not stint his artistry in their creation.
 If he goes to such lengths to instill beauty in flowers, won’t he care for us?

-Little faith.
-Grk. oligopistos means having little trust.
-The term occurs only in the Gospels.
+Little faith: Grk. oligopistos means having little trust.
 Besides the Sermon on the Mount Yeshua only uses the term to refer to his disciples in three circumstances - when they thought they would perish in a storm (Matt 8:26), when Peter was distracted from walking on the water (Matt 14:31) and when the disciples had forgotten to take bread on an outing and worried over having enough to eat (Matt 16:8).